Kiprosh/ToDo-App-using-Reactjs/README.md

      python -m SimpleHTTPServer

-3) Open url `http://localhost:8000` on your local in Chrome or FF or Safari browser
+3) Open url `http://localhost:8000` on your local in Chrome or FF or Safari browser.

+4) To edit, click individual todo item and it will "Inline Edit" to update.
+To re-order list items, drag and drop list items.